oliverosz/bga-export-stats/README.md

 ## [PlayerStats.js](PlayerStats.js)

-This script collects the game stats of a player into CSV format.
-Use it on the profile page of the player.
-The CSV table appears at the top, rerunning the script removes it.
+This script collects the game stats of players into CSV format.
+Use it on the profile page of the player, or a group page to collect stats from all members.
+The CSV table appears at the top of the page.

 The following values are exported for each game:
 - Player Name